-As per the U.S. Census Bureau's latest American Community Survey, the total number of limited English proficient individuals in Providence is 35,277, out of a total population of 178,042.
+As per the U.S. Census Bureau's 2010 American Community Survey, the total number of limited English proficient individuals in Providence is 35,277, out of a total population of 178,042.
 The Department of Housing and Urban Development (HUD) has established guidance with respect to determining when a language group reaches safe-harbor status, requiring provisions for written language assistance.
 Vital documents must be translated if a language group consists of 1,000 or more eligible individuals in a serviced area, if there are more than 1,000 current eligible beneficiaries of a program, or if a language group makes up more than 5% of the eligible population and numbers more than 50 individuals.
-If a language group makes language is required, advising of the right to receive free oral interpretation of documents.
+If a language group makes up more than 5% of the eligible population and numbers less than 50, a written notice translated into the language is required, advising of the right to receive free or a linterpretation of documents.

 TOTAL LIMITED ENGLISH PROFICIENT POPULATION: 35,277

-Spanish/Spanish Creole 27, 347 Mon-Khmer/Cambodian 1,546
+Spanish/Spanish Creole 27,347 Mon-Khmer/Cambodian 1,546

 Chinese 1,134 Portuguese/Portuguese Creole 1,073

 French Creole 787 Laotian 477

 African Languages 391 Other Asian Languages 309

 Other Indic Languages 296 Italian 282

 Korean 253 Vietnamese 233

 Russian 181 Arabic 151

 Hmong 139 Tagalog 128

 French (incl.
 Patois, Cajun) 85 Urdu 69

 Other Pacific Island Languages 64 Thai 60

 German 42 Serbo-Croatian 37

 Hebrew 30 Hungarian 24

 Other/Unspecified Languages 22 Hindi 22

 Persian 17 Other Slavic Languages 15

 Other West Germanic Languages 12 Japanese 12

 Armenian 9 Polish 8

 Scandinavian Languages 7 Gujarati 7

 Other Indo-European Languages 6 Yiddish 5